NCAR/HWT/hwt/README.rst

 **Configuration Files (alphabetical order):**
 _____________________________________________

 This section contains information about the different METplus configuration files that were used during HWT 2019.
 Not all variables in each file are described.
 Rather, it contains an overview of the ones most likely to be changed.
+ Configuration files are located in the examples directory

 base_paths.conf:  Configuration file contain paths to the MET configuration files, daily domain masks, output verification files, current yearly experiment directory, HREF, HRRRe, MRMS observations, and prepbufr environment observations

 bigbang.conf: A special configuration file for running METplus on bigbang2 that contains the locaiton of the ncap2 executable.
 It’s